ingresso-group/slate/source/includes/_trolley.md

 `price_band_code` | The price band identifier for the tickets that you want to add to your trolley.
 `remove_items_list` | A comma separated list of order `item_number`s that you want to remove.
 `seatX` | Specify a specific seat for ticket number X, with zero-based numbering (so to specify seat A12 as the first ticket use `seat0=A12`).
 If seat numbers are not specified then when the trolley is later reserved you will receive best available seats.
-`X_send_code` | Specify a send / despatch method for backend system X. If this is not present it will default to the first send method.
-For example, to specify the POST send method for the nimax backend system, use `nimax_send_code=POST`.
+`X_send_code` | Specify a send / despatch method for supplier system X. If this is not present it will default to the first send method.
+For example, to specify the POST send method for the nimax supplier system, use `nimax_send_code=POST`.
 `ticket_type_code` | The ticket type identifier for the tickets that you want to add to your trolley.
 `trolley_token` | The identifier for the trolley.
 This is used to add additional items to a trolley, or to reserve the items in a trolley.